tethysapp/Met-Data-Explorer/docs/MDE.rst

 -----------

-The WDE source code is available on Github:
+The MDE source code is available on Github:

   - https://github.com/BYU-Hydroinformatics/Met-Data-Explorer